 My Dog Has A Heart Murmur, Now What?

-If your dog has been diagnosed with a heart murmur, there will be things for you to monitor at home.
+If your dog has been diagnosed with a heart murmur, or any other heart condition, there will be things for you to monitor at home.
 Coughing, tiring more easily after exercise, increased respiratory rate, and increased effort to breathe are signs that heart disease may be progressing.
 Depending on clinical signs and diagnostic findings, your veterinarian will work with you to come up with the best treatment plan and follow up schedule for your dog.

-Just because your dog has been diagnosed with a heart murmur or heart disease does not mean your dog is in heart failure.
+Just because your dog has been diagnosed with a heart murmur, heart disease, or any other heart problem does not mean your dog is in heart failure.
 Heart failure is when fluid accumulates within either the chest or the abdomen, and this occurs with advanced heart disease.
 Heart failure and heart disease can also be caused by heartworm disease, so making sure your dog is on a good heartworm prevention is crucial.

 Many dogs live a long time after being diagnosed with a heart murmur, and some can even live years after being diagnosed with heart failure.
 If you have any questions or concerns about murmurs, please contact your veterinarian.